Best Screen Recorder for Mac 2026: Top 7 Compared

 CleanShot X

-Quick GIFs & short clips
+Quick GIFs and short clips

 Kap